NC4Lab/omniroute_ubuntu_ws/README.md

 ```
 change ethenet address for ethercat sheild in launch file depending on what computer you are using
 ```
+# TO DO: Add instructions for port permisions for writing sketches to Arduino

 # Run catkin_make after changing things
 ```
 cd omniroute_operation_ws